For Instructors Only

 - Select saved media: If you have already uploaded a video for this class, then you can select it here.

-- Student selects video: When you select this option, then the student can select one of their videos, such as a video of themselves, to complete the assignment.
+- User selects media: When you select this option, then the user can select one of their videos, such as a video of themselves, to complete the assignment.

 Click on Assignment Instructions to see your options: